Author

 Inventory

 Between December 2001 and June 2004, Obsidian published 9 articles in R4NT magazine — a prolific run during the publication's formative years.
-The login "Obsidian" reads as a pseudonym, matching a pattern among early R4NT writers who adopted opaque identities.
+The login reads as a pseudonym, matching a pattern among early R4NT writers who adopted opaque handles.
+The corpus refresh didn't surface any additional pieces; nine remains the canonical count.

 Topic mix